By DARLA SALAY Special Sections Writer for the Bucks County Courior Times

 Louvered doors gives one of t his designs a tropical look reminiscent of the south, while another has a grid design, similar to furniture styles of old Japan.
 Another of the designs evokes a nautical feel, with a door that looks like “an old hatch cover.”

 The shape of the pieces hints a more relaxed feel in the kitchen.
 “Every corner of the piece is a place to lean against.
 At parties people tend to wind up in the kitchen.
 With these pieces you have many corners to lean on and you can enjoy the feel of the furniture,” he said.

 Because the pieces are independent, styles can be mingled.
 “You don’t have to worry about matching everything.
 For example, you can use granite where you really need it, around the cooktop or oven, and the sink could have a different countertop.”

-Prices vary considerably, depending on sizes and options, but a client might expect to spend $15,000 to $25,000 on a three piece kitchen.
+Prices vary considerably, depending on sizes and options, but a client might expect to spend $20,000 and up on a three piece kitchen.
 He said this would include “nicely equipped pieces” to hold a sink with a dishwasher; range with a cooktop, microwave/hood and oven; and a refrigerator with a storage pantry on the side.
 You can also opt to purchase individual pieces.
 “You don’t have to buy a whole kitchen.
 You may just want to enclose your refrigerator or if you have a country look, you may want to put in a double oven unit that looks like a pie safe.”